Civ13/civ13-wiki/wiki/Guide_to_Tanks.md

     down, you will now calculate the distance of anything between you, by clicking on it.
 After sitting, you will also be avaible to use the telescope of the tank.
 This way, you can see afar, and thus be able to calculate the longer distances.
-(Thats the whole purpose)
+(That's the whole purpose)

   - **The Loader**: Your job is the easiest one.
-You will wait for the commander to tell you what shell type to load, and you will simply take the said shell from the rack or floor(depending on your unga level) and will insert it into the turret.
+You will wait for the commander to tell you what shell type to load, and you will simply take the said shell from the rack or floor (depending on your unga level) and will insert it into the turret.
 To achieve that, get behind the turret of the tank.
 Click on the rack behind you, then click on the shell.
 After taking the shell into your hand, click on the turret of the tank.
-Congratulations, you loaded the cannon.(Probably got the wrong type anyways.)
+Congratulations, you loaded the cannon.
+(Probably got the wrong type anyways.)

-  - **The Gunner**: As a gunner, your job is to enter the parameters commander told you, and wait for his order to fire.
-To accomplish that, you must get to the side of the turret(preferably, you can buckle yourself down to the Gunners Seat) and left click on the turret.
+  - **The Gunner**: As a gunner, your job is to enter the parameters commander told you.
+Depending on the type of tank you might have to load the gun yourself using the autoloader (In your firing panel there is a button to load a shell).
+After that wait for his order to fire.
+To accomplish that, you must get to the side of the turret (preferably, you can buckle yourself down to the Gunners Seat) and left click on the turret.
 You will now access a menu, telling you what shell is loaded, what is the firing distance in meters, what is the